Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

       enabled: true                                                            │
       config:                                                                  │
         papertrail_prefix: ""                                                  │
-        # -- New usefull variable with no sensitive iformation                 │
+        # -- New useful variable with no sensitive information                 │
         new_var: ""                                                            │
-        # -- New usefull variable with sensitive iformation                    │
+        # -- New useful variable with sensitive information                    │
         new_sensitive_var: ""                                                  │
       image:                                                                   │
         repository: 374050862540.dkr.ecr.us-east-1.amazonaws.com/new-bridge    ├──────────────> here!